nychealth/covid-vaccine-data/doses/Readme.md

 	* **Dose 1 of 2**: First dose administered of a two-dose primary vaccine series (Pfizer-BioNTech and Moderna)
 	* **Dose 2 of 2**: Second dose administered of a two-dose primary vaccine series (Pfizer-BioNTech and Moderna)
 	* **Single dose**: The dose administered of a single-dose primary vaccine series (Johnson & Johnson/Janssen)
+	*  **Additional/Booster 1**: First booster doses administered after the primary COVID-19 vaccine series.
+This includes first booster doses or the third dose  for people who are immunocompromised.
+This measure does not consider whether the vaccine recipient is immunocompromised or has an underlying medical condition.
-	* **Additional dose**: Doses administered after the primary COVID-19 vaccine series, including booster doses and additional doses for people who are immunocompromised.
-Second booster doses are not yet included in the data.
+	*  **Additional/Booster 2**: Second booster doses administered after the primary COVID-19 vaccine series and one booster dose.
+They could be the second booster doses or the first booster doses for people who are immunocompromised.
+This measure does not consider whether the vaccine recipient is immunocompromised or has an underlying medical condition.

 ## Files